-Our future capital requirements will depend on many factors, including our growth rate, the expansion of our direct sales force, strategic relationships and international operations, the timing and extent of spending to support research and development efforts and strategic transactions and the continuing market acceptance of our solutions.
+Our future capital requirements will depend on many factors, including our growth rate, strategic relationships and international operations, the timing and extent of spending to support research and development efforts, future merger and acquisition activity, repurchase or refinancing of our existing indebtedness, and the continuing market acceptance of our solutions.
 From time to time, we have required, and may in the future require or opportunistically raise, additional equity or debt financing.
 Sales of additional equity or equity-linked securities could result in dilution to our stockholders.
 If we raise funds by borrowing from third parties, the terms of those financing arrangements would require us to incur interest expense and may include negative covenants or other restrictions on our business that could impair our operating flexibility.
 We can provide no assurance that financing will be available at all or, if available, that we would be able to obtain financing on terms favorable to us.
 If we are unable to raise additional capital when needed, we would be required to curtail our operating activities and capital expenditures, and our business operating results and financial condition would be adversely affected.